We are dedicated to helping individuals facing substance use disorder and mental health issues.

 Transformations Mending Fences is among the premier dual diagnosis treatment centers with mental health services administration.
 Whether you’re dealing with a drug abuse problem and bipolar disorder, borderline personality disorder or another co-occurring disorder, our residential rehab, partial hospitalization and intensive outpatient programs offer integrated, personalized treatment.

 The dual diagnosis treatment program at Transformations Mending Fences is prepared to help you improve your mental health while overcoming addiction.
-We understand the difficulties that come with a mental illness and substance abuse diagnosis and offer substance abuse treatment programs to help you reach your recovery goals.
+We understand the difficulties that come with a mental illness and substance abuse diagnosis and offer substance abuse treatment and residential programs for mental health to help you reach your recovery goals.

 During your initial evaluation, we’ll thoroughly assess your needs and strengths and work with you to develop an individualized treatment plan.
 You can count on us to provide the mental health services and emotional and social support you need to be successful.
 Your role will be to partner with us on your journey to recovery and better mental health.